 - Click create function.
 On the next page, click to add a trigger.

 - In the trigger search menu, search and select CloudWatch events.
-CloudWatch events are used to schedule Lambda functions
+CloudWatch events are used to schedule Lambda functions.

 - Click create a new rule and select rule type as scheduled expression.
 Scheduled expression takes a Cron expression.
-You can enter a valid cron expression corresponding to your execution strategy.
+You can enter a valid Cron expression corresponding to your execution strategy.

 - The Lambda function will contain code to access the SQS and to execute a multi-part upload to S3.
 S3 mandates that all single file uploads greater than 500 MB should be multipart.

-- Choose create a function to activate the Lambda function
+- Choose create a function to activate the Lambda function.

-Once this is configured, AWS CloudWatch will generate events according to the cron expression, schedule and trigger the Lambda function.
+- Once this is configured, AWS CloudWatch will generate events according to the cron expression, schedule, and trigger the Lambda function.

 A problem with this approach is that Lambda functions have an execution time ceiling of 15 minutes and a usable memory ceiling of 3008 MB.
-If there are a large number of SQS events, you can run out of the time and memory limits leading to dropping messages.
+If there are a large number of SQS events, you can run out of time and memory limits leading to dropping messages.

 A deterrent to using a triggered Lambda function to move data from SQS to S3 was that it would create an S3 object per message leading to a large number of destination files.
-A workaround to avoid this problem is to use a buffered delivery stream which can write to S3 in predefined intervals.
+A workaround to avoid this problem is to use a buffered delivery stream that can write to S3 in predefined intervals.
 This approach involves the following broad set of steps.

 Step 1: Create a triggered Lambda function